 - Your customers’ questions aren’t even the main issue.

 Instead, the efficiency of the workflows for your agents, knowledge, and customers is the problem.
 Think about how you could be leveraging your data in your organization more effectively to help resolve issues.

 So how can you improve the processes you have in place?
 You can implement customer support AI!

 Using artificial intelligence for customer support means your customer service agents gain the assistance necessary to fulfill their SLAs with ease.

-Here are some common SLA service points and how AI can help your customer support overcome them.
+Here are some common SLA service points and how customer support AI can help your team overcome them.

 Some tickets just don’t need that much lift from your team, but they sit around, eating up your SLA for “time to first response” just because no one has physically gotten to the ticket yet.

 Imagine making pizza dough.
 You just need to know how long you can run your standing mixer to knead the dough (this may or may not have happened to me).

 I didn’t do this because I like to live life on the edge, but let’s say I file a ticket.
 This question probably has a pretty standard answer, but I’m not seeing the answer in the help center.